 Soto – A cheap and popular noodle soup that can come with beef or chicken.
 Simple and filling.

-EDIT: I completely forgot to talk about my experience with the Sandakan Central Market.
+EDIT: I completely forgot to talk about my experience with the Sandakan Central Market which is something everyone should do when they tour Sabah.
 When it’s uploaded you can read about it here.